gemini-hlsw/seqexec/modules/edu.gemini.seqexec.web/edu.gemini.seqexec.web.server/README.md

 ## Get static configuration per system

-Returns a list with the static configuration of the observation
+Returns a list with the static configuration of the observation for a particular system

 | Type  | url | parameters |
 | :------------- | :------------- | :-- |